ValueRollerCoaster/ValueRollerCoaster/docs/FOR HR DEPARTMENT/FOR_HR_TEAMS.md

 - **Practical Applications** → Use transformed values for better internal alignment and customer conversations

 **HR's strategic value**: By enabling this transformation, HR helps every employee see their contribution to customer value and sales success.
 This demonstrates HR's strategic value and positions it as a value-adding department, not just a cost center.

+**Maximizing employee ROI**: Since every employee is already a cost to the organization, Value Rollercoaster helps you maximize the return on that investment.
+By making customer value visible and actionable, you're helping employees contribute more effectively—turning existing costs into greater value for both the organization and the employees themselves.

 **Individual perspectives + AI transformation = Unified customer value + Better internal integration**